pavani-bandaru/OncoAi-Vision/README.md

 Additionally, there is a significant gap in identifying high-risk individuals who would benefit from more intensive screening.
 Many patients may not be adequately monitored or referred for additional tests, further delaying critical treatment.

 To address these pressing issues, our project seeks to harness the power of artificial intelligence (AI) to analyze medical imaging alongside patient data from EHRs.
 By doing so, we aim to create a robust solution that enhances the accuracy of early cancer detection, identifies high-risk patients, and facilitates timely interventions.
 This approach not only has the potential to improve survival rates but also to transform the landscape of cancer care, making it more proactive and effective.

+## Setup
+1. Install dependencies: `pip install -r requirements.txt`
+2. Prepare your datasets in the `data/` directory.
+3. Run `train.py` to train the model.
+4. Use `predict.py` to make predictions on new images.

+## Future Work
+- Incorporate genomic data analysis.
+- Develop a user-friendly web interface for healthcare providers.